bhanug/misframe/posts/2014-11-09-snmp-part-i.md

 I spent most of my time reading specifications, diagrams, and RFCs to figure out just how to send valid datagrams.
 Wireshark was incredibly useful in this case.
 Its interface is excellent.
-You can click on specific bytes in the hex and it'll tell you which field it corresponds to.
+You can click on specific bytes in the hex and it'll tell you which field they correspond to.

 <blockquote class="twitter-tweet" lang="en"><p>Look, I&#39;m getting a response! <a href="http://t.co/yenOjrn2R1">pic.twitter.com/yenOjrn2R1</a></p>&mdash; Preetam Jinka (@PreetamJinka) <a href="https://twitter.com/PreetamJinka/status/528057163806437376">October 31, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>